Introduction to Chainlink (LINK) – The decentralized oracle network

 - Oracling: Once off-chain oracles are selected, they then execute the agreement and deliver the requested data

 - Aggregation: As a third step, an aggregating contract collects all data delivered by off-chain oracles and then averages it, creating a weighted aggregate answer.

-The second element of the ChainLink solution is a series of off-chain oracle nodes that connect to the Ethereum blockchain.
-At this point in time ChainLink is only able to communicate with Ethereum-based smart contracts, but the ChainLink team aim to shift to a blockchain-agnostic solution in future.
+The second element of the Chainlink solution is a series of off-chain oracle nodes that connect to the Ethereum blockchain.
+At this point in time Chainlink is only able to communicate with Ethereum-based smart contracts, but the Chainlink team aims to shift to a blockchain-agnostic solution in the future.

 Off-chain nodes gather the information requested by user-submitted contracts when they win a bid.
 After delivering the requested data, these nodes are paid in the native token of the Chainlink platform, LINK.